Shubhamsingh0557/Week-1-Introduction-to-python-programmig/README.md

         in, not in

-🔹 4.
-Input and Output
+4. # Input and Output:

 ➤ Input
 Used to take user input from the console. name = input("Enter your name: ")